Ashish-Reddy-T/Handwriting_Recognition_from_Scratch/README.md

 ---

-__Enjoy real-time object detection!
+__Enjoy real-time digit classification with this neural network!
 Contributions and feedback are welcome. 😊__